nnkhoa/DiscountSHH/README.md

 This is a project for USTH's Master Course Subject: System & Network

-The objective is to create a program that is similars to SSH
+The objective is to create a program that is similar to SSH

 Student Name: Nguyen Nhu Khoa